the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 Electronic data can, *if managed properly*, be more resilient to physical threats such as fire and flooding as it can frequently be backed up in multiple locations.
 A hard drive, or even a solid state drive, however, cannot be left in a draw for a decade or more and have a high likelihood of working without some amount of bit-rot or compatibility issues when plugged back in.

-Lab notebooks perform an archival function.
-When choosing an archival format one seeks to maximize the likelihood that one can recover the relevant information from that format.
+For digital data it is important for archiving and maintaining the data to use formats that maximize the likelihood of recovering relevant information.
 Proprietary formats are antithetical to this.
 Proprietary solutions generally obfuscate the format, even if just through absense of generally available specifications and documentation.
 Proprietary formats generally have a single implementation from their creator, this creates a single point of failure.